MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 ### Find what you need on your Home canvas

 The final section of Home is the center area, called the **canvas**.
 The content of your canvas updates as you select different items.
 By default, the Home canvas displays options for creating new items, recents, favorites, and content that has been shared with you.
-If you've selected the **Show less** view, the **New** section of the canvas is collapsed.
+If you selected the **Show less** view, the **New** section of the canvas is collapsed.

 :::image type="content" source="media/fabric-home/fabric-show-less.png" alt-text="Screenshot of the center area of the Home page, the canvas.":::

-When you create a new item, it's saved in your **My workspace** unless you've selected a workspace from **Workspaces**.
+When you create a new item, it saves in your **My workspace** unless you selected a workspace from **Workspaces**.
 To learn more about creating items in workspaces, see [create workspaces](create-workspaces.md).

 > [!NOTE]
 > Power BI **Home** is different from the other product experiences.
 To learn more, visit [Power BI Home](/power-bi/consumer/end-user-home).